UserOrient/orient-ui/README.md

 ## Orient UI

-A design system for Flutter.
+A design system for Flutter by [UserOrient](https://app.userorient.com).
 Copy-paste widgets that you own! 😍

+Cross-platform components that work perfectly on iOS, Android, Web, macOS, Windows, and Linux.

 > ⚠️ Early development.
 API may change.
+>
+> 🚧 Building in public on [X](https://x.com/kamranebekirov)
+>
+> 💬 Your feedback and contributions are welcomed!

-## Installation
+## 📦 Installation

 ```bash
 dart pub global activate orient_ui
 ```

-## Usage
+## 🚀 Usage

 ```bash
 # Initialize styling system